msme1514/sms-spam-detector-ml-classifier/README.md

 # 📩 SMS Spam Classifier

-A simple web app built with Streamlit that classifies SMS messages as **Spam** or **Ham** using a trained `Multinomial Naive Bayes` model.
+This is a simple and interactive web app built using **Streamlit** that classifies SMS messages as **Spam** or **Ham** using a trained **Multinomial Naive Bayes** model.

 ---

 ## 🚀 Features

-- Input any SMS text and get an instant classification.
+- 🔤 Enter any SMS message and instantly check if it's spam.
-- Built using Scikit-learn for machine learning.
-- `CountVectorizer` for text preprocessing.
+- 🧠 Uses CountVectorizer for text preprocessing.
-- Lightweight and interactive UI powered by Streamlit.
+- 🤖 Powered by Scikit-learn’s MultinomialNB classifier.
+- 🖱️ Clean Streamlit interface with input form, result display, and reset button.
+- ⚡ Fast, lightweight, and easy to deploy locally or on the cloud.

 ---

 ## 📦 Requirements

-Install required Python packages using:
+Install the required Python packages:

 ```bash
 pip install -r requirements.txt